mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

 ```py
 Graph(figure=px.scatter(..., custom_data=["continent"]))
 ```

-Selecting a data point with a corresponding value of "Africa" in the continent column will result in filtering the dataset of target charts to show only entries with "Africa" in the continent column.
+Selecting a data point with a corresponding value of "Africa" in the continent column will result in filtering the data in the continent column.
 The same applies when providing multiple columns in `custom_data`.

 !!! tip
     - You can reset your chart interaction filters by refreshing the page